-“The Hunters in the Snow” by Pieter Bruegel the Elder shows a wintry scene in which three hunters are returning from their hunt accompanied by their dogs.
+“The Hunters in the Snow” by Pieter Bruegel, the Elder, shows a wintry scene in which three hunters are returning from their hunt accompanied by their dogs.
 The expedition does not appear to have been successful as the hunters seem to trudge through the snow with their heads bowed.
 The dogs similarly appear downtrodden and miserable.
 One man carries the small corpse of a fox, to highlight the scarcity of the hunt.
-In front of one of the hunters in the snow are the footprints of a rabbit which has long gone.
+In front of one of the hunters in the snow are the footprints of a rabbit that has long gone.

 Pieter Bruegel’s Months of the Year Cycle

 “The Hunters in the Snow” is one in a series of six works, five of which still survive, that depict different times of the year.
 The focus of the works is on peasants and their work and does not have the religious themes common in landscape works of the time.
 Pieter Bruegel the Elder was one of the first generations of artists to grow up when religious subjects had ceased to be the dominant subject.